 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding training on March 2022, and are aware of some of the signs and symptoms.
+Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding training on Friday 25th August 2023 and are aware of some of the signs and symptoms.

-Responding to FGM - The school will ensure;
+Responding to FGM - The school will ensure:

-- We raise awareness of staff in regard to the issues of FGM through Whole School Training - Staff have a clear understanding of what FGM is - FGM is within the schools Safeguarding Policy - Sex and Health curriculum supports pupils understanding of their bodies and keeping themselves safe - Monitoring absences
+- We raise awareness of staff regarding the issues of FGM through Whole School Training - Staff have a clear understanding of what is FGM.